AdamWhittingham/milight-easybulb/README.md

 2. Initialise a new controller with the IP address of your controller
 3. Send commands to all groups, or just one

-For example, connecting to a controller on `192.168.0.10`, turning on group 1 and setting it to a light blue colour:
+For example, connecting to a controller on `192.168.0.10`, turning on group 1 and setting it to a teal colour at 50% brightness:

 ```Ruby
 require 'milight'